robodhhb/Gestur3Bot/10_Lego Mindostorms EV3 project/_readme.txt.txt

 Hint: To achieve a high accuracy, position the robot in a way that it gets daylight from behind.
 See Gestures.png for the seven gestures which are performed using your fist with a speed shown by the video.

+Caution!
+If batteries or accumulator have low charge sensors may deliver wrong measures.

 The weights and biases files have an accuracy of 94,8% on 420 test data.